ShaunCurtis/Blazr.BaseData/readme.md

 Two way binding is great, but it's much overused and abused!

-The solution is simple: get the data out of the UI into a set of services and use events to notify whoever wants to know when things change.
+The solution is simple: get the data out of the UI.
+It belongs in services with events to notify whomever wants to know when things change.

 In this article I demonstrate how to build a data pipeline for the `FetchData` page of the standard Blazor Template.
+Specifically I:

-1. Demonstrates a simple separation of code into projects to enforce a clean design principles.
+1. Demonstrate a simple separation of code into projects to enforce a clean design principles.
-2. Builds an in-memory EF database.
+2. Build an in-memory EF database.
-2. Demonstrates how to set up the DbContext Factory and use "unit of work" Db contexts.
+2. Demonstrate how to set up the DbContext Factory and use "unit of work" Db contexts.
-3. Demonstrates how to use interfaces to decouple core application code from the data domain code.
+3. Demonstrate how to use interfaces to decouple core application code from the data domain code.
-4. Demonstrates how to build DI [Dependanct Injection] services.
+4. Demonstrate how to build DI [Dependanct Injection] services.
 5. Implements an event driven service pattern to drive component updates.

 ## Implementation Comments